evcole/login-utility/README.md

-# LOGU BASH Utility Instructions
+# LOGU Bash Utility

-These are the instructions for configuring LOGU for easier SSH and OC logins via BASH.
+These are the instructions for configuring the LOGU login utility.
+This utility enables easier SSH and OC login via Bash.

+## Prerequisites

+1. All hosts and clusters you are trying to access are using the same base domain
+2. Your HashiCorp Vault contains a secrets/openshift/[CLUSTER] directory for each cluster with the following entries:
+- api: The cluster's API URL
+- kubeconfig: The cluster's kubeconfig
+- kubeadmin: The cluster's kubeadmin password
+3. OpenShift CLI is installed

-##
+## Instructions

 1. Clone this directory or download the bash script.